algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/projectCharter.md

 ## Project definition
 This project aims to create a web application that recommends which wine or cheese to pair with a dish.

-The client is the retail chain "Intermarché", .
-Our contact point are Célia(The supermarket's quality assurance) and Chrys(an apprentice), the communication intern.
+The client is the retail chain "Intermarché", more specifically the Intermarché of Saint-Rémy-de-Provence.
+Our contact points are Célia, The supermarket's quality assurance, and Chrys, an apprentice.

 ## Scope

+This project should be done using the no-code platform Bubble, and be compatible with any type of of phone.

 ### MOSCOW